Understanding Home Security Systems

-For maximum impact, deaf people should select cameras with artificially intelligent features like motion detection, people detection and even facial recognition.
+For maximum impact, the best home security systems for the deaf should include cameras with artificially intelligent (A.I.) features like motion detection, people detection and, even, facial recognition.
 Wireless cameras with these features issue smartphone alerts via their accompanying apps.
 Even if you can’t hear a bang on the door or someone rummaging in the garage, the camera will detect activity and you’ll receive a notification on your phone.
 Then, you can tune into the live feed to see exactly what’s going on.
 Here is a roundup of several great cameras to choose from.

-It might sound counterintuitive, but it’s possible for people who are blind to benefit from security cameras as well.
+It might sound counterintuitive, but the best security systems for the blind should include security cameras as well.
 Today’s best wireless cameras have mobile apps that make it easy to grant access to someone you trust.
+It’s also best to check with your security provider to see if their app supports voice alerts for easier monitoring.
 You set up a camera or video doorbell, allow a trusted friend or loved one to opt into mobile alerts, and then they can tune in if there’s activity detected.
 Thanks to motion detection and person detection features, a camera can also help you independently determine details like when cleaners, dog walkers, maintenance people or other service professionals arrive and leave, or if someone is intruding in your yard.
 It also may gather evidence of crimes.
 Even if you miss the alerts or can’t see the activity, the camera will catch it, and law enforcement or loved ones will be able to review what happened after the fact.

-It’s also possible to outsource this task to a security company that provides remote monitoring of security cameras.
-Install a camera on the outside of your home, and trained professionals respond to any activity by issuing verbal warnings or calling the authorities.
+Some security companies offer remote camera monitoring to issue verbal warnings or alert authorities of suspicious activity.
 “Remote CCTV monitoring technology features a PA system that allows for verbal warnings to ward off criminals that may be stepping onto the property,” explains John MacMahon, Managing Director of the UK-based remote monitoring company Re:Sure.
 “With this, the operators assigned to your home will be able to call the police as soon as there’s a threat.”

 Note that camera monitoring is different than the 24/7 system monitoring described earlier in the discussion of home security systems.
 Home security monitoring centers receive signals from the system’s collections of sensors, but do not have access to your video feed.
 This helps protect your privacy, but it does mean that your cameras have to be self-monitored (or monitored by a loved one) even if you have a monitored home security system.